AIDE/DOCS/AGENTS/aide-architect

 When you finish, return:

-• Step count: number of implementation steps
+• Step count: number of implementation steps in the plan

 • Key decisions: the 3-5 most important architectural choices